Yabie-5/Lecture_Datamainig_ex/README.md

 # Lecture_Datamainig_ex
-Univercity od the ryukyu Datamaining 2022
+Univercity of the ryukyu Datamaining 2022